MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/custom-page-localize.md

 ## Enable languages for your environment

-To add languages for your custom page, you need to first enable the languages you want to support in the model-driven app where your custom page will be running.
+To add languages for a custom page, you need to first enable the languages you want to support in the model-driven app where your custom page will run.
 Make sure you have enabled languages from the Power Platform admin center.
 More information: [Enable the language](/power-platform/admin/enable-languages#enable-the-language)

 After completing the steps to enable languages in the environment, you'll need to create a RESX file for each language in the proper format for the strings you want localized on your custom page for your model-driven app.

-After you have the created the RESX files with the localized strings, you can add them into your solution as a web resource.
+After you have the created the RESX files with the localized strings, add them into your solution as a web resource.
 There are two ways to accomplish this task, the first is to open your solution in make.powerapps.com and select the option to add a web resource to your solution in your environment or you can add a web resource while working on a custom page.
 More information: [RESX web resources](/powerapps/developer/model-driven-apps/resx-web-resources) Adding a web resource while working on a custom page is covered later in this article in the section [Add localized files to your custom page](#add-localized-files-to-your-custom-page).

 ## Add localized RESX Web resource files to your solution